 Once assets are unlocked, users can retrieve their assets and benefits according to their share in the central bank.

-When the Ceres protocol is launched on the mainnet, the central bank will create three staking pools: BUSD, CRS, and ASC.
+When the Ceres protocol is launched, the central bank will create three staking pools: ETH, CRS, and ASC.
 In the future, the central bank will involve more types of collateral and medium, making more diversified staking pools.